475Cumulus/scraping/README.md

-# Containerized Web Scraping Development Enivornment
+# Containerized Web Scraping Development Environment

 This project provides a basic dockerized development environment for web scraping, based on Python